Charibert I

 Charibert I (Caribert; Charibertus; c.
-517 – December 567) was the Merovingian King of Paris, the second-eldest son of Chlothar I and his first wife Ingund.
+517/520 – December 567) was the Merovingian King of Paris, the second-eldest son of Chlothar I and his first wife Ingund.
 His elder brother Gunthar died sometime before their father's death.
 He shared in the partition of the Frankish kingdom that followed his father's death in 561, receiving the old kingdom of Childebert I, with its capital at Paris.

 Personal life

-Charibert married Ingoberga and they had four children:
+Charibert married Ingoberga and they had five children: